complete-dope/complete-dope.github.io/_posts/2025-03-26-Github-and-Node-Modules.md

 ---
 layout: post
 date: 2025-03-26
-title : Editing the node modules
+title : Editing the node modules and github commands
 ---

 A noob method of playing with Node modules